mushabell/Software-Construction-Apocalyptic-Odyssey/README.md

 ### Screen Layouts
-> Include the layout of each of your screens.
-The layout should describe the screen’s major components such as menus and prompts for user inputs and expected output, or any graphical user interface components if applicable (e.g. buttons, text boxes, etc).
-Explain what is on the layout, and the purpose of each menu item, button, etc. If many screens share the same layout, start by describing the general layout and then list the screens that will be using that layout and the differences between each of them.

 #### <ins> Beginning: </ins>
 It is currently 6:43pm on campus.
 There are 6 people in the classroom who are Dr.Brown, Cassidy, Jerome, Jessie, Ryan, and Greta.
 There had been an explosion in Dr.Heisenberg's lab and had caused a zombie apocalypse!
 You must make it off the campus to save your life!
 Jerome is the president of the MMA club.
 Greta loves to hack computer systems for fun.
 Cassidy is on academic probation and would lose her athletic scholarship if she does not do well in class.
 Ryan is very popular because he is good at manipulating people.
 Jessie loves to be a part of the track team and work with her geology professors.